hashicorp/vault/website/source/docs/secrets/cubbyhole/index.html.md

 1. The original response is serialized to JSON
 2. A new single-use token is generated with a TTL as supplied by the client
-3. The original response JSON is stored in `cubbyhole/response` under the key `"response"`
+3. Internally, the original response JSON is stored in the single-use token's cubbyhole.
 4. A new response is generated, with the token ID and the token TTL stored in the new response's `wrap_info` dict
 5. The new response is returned to the caller

-To get the original value, if using the API, simply perform a read on `cubbyhole/response`.
-In the `data` dict in the Secret response, the value of the `response` key can be directly unmarshaled as JSON into a new API Secret.
+To get the original value, if using the API, perform a write on `sys/wrapping/unwrap`, passing in the wrapping token ID.
+The original value will be returned.

 If using the CLI, passing the wrapping token's ID to the `vault unwrap` command will return the original value; `-format` and `-field` can be set like with